p-leena-reddy-111/Dessert-Delivery-App/README.md

 **Language:** Javascript

 ## This project demonstrates:
-- Building a full-stack application with React and Node.js
+- Building a full-stack application with React and Node.js.
-- Implementing user authentication and authorization
+- Implementing user authentication and authorization for registration and login.
-- Integrating with a MongoDB database for bakery data and user information
+- Integrating with a MongoDB database for bakery data and user information.
-- Managing application state with Redux
+- Managing application state with Redux.
-- Utilizing Tailwind CSS for rapid UI development
+- Utilizing Tailwind CSS for rapid UI development.
+- Implementing Razorpay payment gateway integration for secure and efficient in-app transactions.
 #### Note: Payment feature and adding bakery options are being developed to further enhance the app's functionality.

 ## Screenshots